 We have come a long way,

-but still 1,2 billion people lack of access to electricity
+but still 1,2 billion people lack access to electricity!

 When we talk about impact, we talk about what we want to influence and improve.
 It means more than looking at the financial result, it is about creating an opportunity for people to get a better life.
 GIVEWATTS follows up and measure specified impacts to create a greater understanding of the processes involved.

 Monetary Savings, TUSD

 Time Savings for Women and Girls from Fetching Firewood, Hours

 Saved Greenhouse Gases, tCO2 ER